Jsamuda25/comp3005-a3-q1/README.md

 How to compile and run:
 - Ensure PostgreSQL is running on your computer.
 - Open the entire project folder in your desired IDE (preferably Intellij or VSCode).
-- With the IDE, navigate to the Main.java file inside the src/main/java directory.
+- Within the IDE, navigate to the Main.java file inside the src/main/java directory.
 - Press the run keyword or the green play button to compile and run the Main.java program.

 Demo video link: https://youtu.be/EefM-dclJX8?si=NIFG1KjeAj6EqWZi